 In the early hours of Sept.
 19, 1777, James Lovell woke John Adams from his bed in Philadelphia.
 He told Adams the British would soon capture the city.
 He had not a moment to lose.
 Adams fled with his friend Henry Marchant.
 They rode off to Trenton, N.J., after the other members of the Second Continental Congress.

 Adams’ departure was premature, but expected.
-The redcoats under Gen. William Howe didn't enter Philadelphia until a week later, but Howe’s designs on Philadelphia had been well known in advance, even in Braintree, Mass.
+The redcoats under Gen. William Howe didn’t enter Philadelphia until a week later.
+But the patriots knew Howe’s designs on Philadelphia in advance, even in Braintree, Mass.

 In a letter to Abigail dated Sept.
 1777, John Adams wrote,

 How much longer Congress will stay is uncertain.
 I hope we shall not move until the last necessity, that is, until it shall be rendered certain that Mr. Howe will get the city.
 If we should move, it will be to Reading, Lancaster, York, Easton, or Bethlehem, some town in this state.
 It is the determination not to leave this State.
 Don’t be anxious about me, nor about our great and sacred cause.
 It is the cause of truth and will prevail.
 If Howe gets the city, it will cost him all his force to keep it, and so he can get nothing else.

 Abigail Adams was more anxious than John about the coming events.
 James Lovell, the member of the Second Continental Congress who woke Adams, sent her a letter that she feared contained the news that John Adams was sick or dead.